The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

 **Build a full CRUD, RESTful API using Express and Postgres for a Todo List.
 Each endpoint should respond with the appropriate JSON response.
 Our API should support:**

-   - A route to see all tasks.
+   - A route to see all todos.
-   - A route to see details about an individual task item.
+   - A route to see details about an individual todo item.
-   - Create a task
+   - Create a todo
-   - The ability to update the description of a task
+   - The ability to update the description of a todo
-   - The ability to mark a task complete
+   - The ability to mark a todo complete
-   - Delete a task
+   - Delete a todo

 You can read [this tutorial](https://www.taniarascia.com/node-express-postgresql-heroku/) on deploying an Express app with Postgres on Heroku.